QMCPACK/qmcpack/nexus/docs/installation.rst

     ``PyCifRW`` is a dependency of ``cif2cell``, thus if you install ``cif2cell`` you will already have ``PyCifRW`` installed as well.

-While Nexus does not have strict version requirements, most recent dependency versions that have been tested and are known to work can be found at ``qmcpack/nexus/requirements.txt``.
+While Nexus does not have strict version requirements, most recent dependency versions that have been tested and are known to work can be found at ``qmcpack/nexus/pyproject.toml``.
 These specific library versions can be installed using the following command:

 .. code-block:: bash

-    pip3 install --user -r requirements.txt
+    pip3 install --user -r pyproject.toml

-``qmcpack/nexus/requirements_minimal.txt`` can be used similarly but only contains a recently tested version of ``numpy``.

 .. note::
-    Additionally, for users of ``uv``, the project's ``pyproject.toml`` can be used to install dependencies in a similar fashion: ``uv pip install -r pyproject.toml``.
+    Additionally, for users of ``uv``, the project's ``uv.lock`` file can be used to install the exact versions of dependencies that Nexus is tested with using the command ``uv sync --all-extras --locked``.

 If you are making a system-wide installation, on a Linux-based system, such as Ubuntu or Fedora, installation of these Python modules can be accomplished using the distribution's package manager (e.g. ``apt`` for Debian-based systems like Ubuntu).
 For